Plasma Cutting Machines: Complete Guide to Basics, Uses, and Key Insights

 What materials can plasma cutting machines cut?

-Plasma cutting machines are designed for electrically conductive materials such as steel, stainless steel, aluminum, brass, and copper.
+Plasma cutting machines are designed for conductive materials such as steel, stainless steel, aluminum, brass, and copper.

 How is plasma cutting different from laser cutting?